Kamehameha I: Later life

-After about 1812, Kamehameha spent his time at Kamakahonu, a compound he built in Kailua-Kona.
-As was the custom of the time, he had several wives and many children, though he outlived about half of them.
+After about 1812, Kamehameha returned from Oahu and spent the last years of his life at Kamakahonu, a compound he built in Kailua-Kona.
+As was the custom of the time, he had several wives and many children, though he outlived many of them.

 Final resting place

 When Kamehameha died on May 8 or 14, 1819, his body was hidden by his trusted friends, Hoapili and Hoʻolulu, in the ancient custom called hūnākele (literally, "to hide in secret").
 The mana, or power of a person, was considered to be sacred.
 As per the ancient custom, his body was buried in a hidden location because of his mana.
 His final resting place remains unknown.
 At one point in his reign, Kamehameha III asked that Hoapili show him where his father's bones were buried, but on the way there Hoapili knew that they were being followed, so he turned around.

 Family

 Kamehameha had many wives.
 The exact number is debated because documents that recorded the names of his wives were destroyed.
 Hiram Bingham I lists 21 wives, but earlier research from Mary Kawena Pukui counted 26.
-In Kamehameha's Children Today authors Charles Ahlo, Rubellite Kawena Johnson and Jerry Walker list 30 wives: 18 who bore children, and 12 who did not.
+In Kamehameha's Children Today authors Charles Ahlo, Rubellite Kawena Johnson and Jerry Walker list 30 wives: 18 who had children, and 12 who did not.
 They state the total number of children to be 35: 17 sons and 18 daughters.
 While he had many wives and children, only his children through his highest-ranking wife, Keōpūolani, succeeded him to the throne.
-In Ho`omana: Understanding the Sacred and Spiritual, Chun stated that Keōpūolani supported Kaʻahumanu's ending of the Kapu system as the best way to ensure that Kamehameha's children and grandchildren would rule the kingdom.
+In Hoʻomana: Understanding the Sacred and Spiritual, Chun stated that Keōpūolani supported Kaʻahumanu's ending of the Kapu system as the best way to ensure that Kamehameha's children and grandchildren would rule the kingdom.